garrandall/popular-music-data/tracks/keg-in-the-closet-kenny-chesney.md

 we were going we didn't really care we had all we ever wanted in that keg in the closet

-This old guitar taught me how to score right there on the Lambda Chi porch, Mary Ann taught me a little more 'bout wantin' what you cant have, sweatshirts and flag football, spring breaks down in panama, for a while we had it all we never dreamed it wouldn't last, we went to class just to pass the time back in eighty nine
+This old guitar taught me how to score right there on the Lambda Chi porch, Mary Ann taught me a little more 'bout wantin' what you can't have, sweatshirts and flag football, spring breaks down in panama, for a while we had it all we never dreamed it wouldn't last, we went to class just to pass the time back in eighty nine